 2:15 – 2:45 Return (to Jansky Lab and to Science Center)

-2:45 – 3:30 Showing of two films, including Making of the 140′ Telescope (To view the latter film in its entirety, see the references).
+2:45 – 3:30 Showing of two films, including Making of the 140′ Telescope (The second film is presented here as a video).

 Our ArrivalThe trip from Lovingston, Virginia to Green Bank, West Virginia was mapped out and timing provided.
 It took longer than it was supposed to due to driving errors, road repair, and necessary stops.
 My son and I arrived 20 minutes before the end of the talks.
 The final speaker showed slides.
 He referred to a now deceased individual I chauffeured on occasion.